OperationSpark/high-school-prep/README.md

 Operation Spark offers the quickest path to employment as a software engineer.
 You can go from **High School to High Wage** in less than six months!

 Does it pay well?
 You bet!
 If you're good at writing code, you can earn serious bank!
-And you don't need to go to university or college to gain the skills.
+And you don't need to go to university or college to gain the skills to do so.

 ## High School to High Wage